-- 6.1 A 3.8-L (1-gal) sample of the encapsulant coating is usually sufficient for conducting the specified tests. - 6.2 Prior to sampling, establish the condition of the container since damage to it may cause evaporation, skinning, or other undesirable effects.
+- 6.1 A 3.8-L (1-gal) sample is usually sufficient for the recommended tests. - 6.2 Prior to sampling, establish the condition of the container since damage to it may cause evaporation, skinning, or other undesirable effects.
 Excessive storage time and temperature fluctuations may cause settling or changes in viscosity.
-Materials beyond the manufacturer's stated shelf life shall not be sampled.
-Reinforcement materials shall be evaluated to ensure they are undamaged. - 6.3 Thickening, settling, and separation are undesirable and objectionable if the coating cannot be readily made suitable for application with a reasonable amount of stirring.
-Determine the conditions in the container in accordance with Method 3011 of Federal Test Method Standard No. 141C. - 6.4 Sample the encapsulation product in accordance with Practice D3925.
-Determine the density in accordance with Test Method D1475, and repeat until two successive readings agree within 90 g (0.2 lb).
+Materials beyond the manufacturer's stated shelf life shall not be sampled. - 6.3 Thickening, settling, and separation are undesirable and objectionable if the coating, after storage, cannot be readily made suitable for application with a reasonable amount of stirring.
+Determine the conditions in the container in accordance with Method 3011 of the Federal Test Method Standard No. 141C. - 6.4 Sample the encapsulant in accordance with Practice D3925.
+Determine the density in accordance with Test Method D1475 and repeat until two successive readings agree within 90 g (0.2 lb).
 Samples for testing may then be taken. - 6.5 Report the size of the container from which the sample was taken and product identification codes.